 Build and deploy

-.magento.env.yaml file centralizes the management of build and deploy actions across all of your environments, including Pro Staging and Production, using environment variables.
-If you need to configure unique actions in each environment, you must modify this file in each environment branch.
+.magento.env.yaml file uses environment variables to centralize the management of build and deploy actions across all of your environments, including Pro Staging and Production.
+To configure unique actions in each environment, you must modify this file in each environment.

 .magento.env.yaml file includes the following sections: